chevereto/blog/_posts/2021/2021-09-08-chevereto-v4-faq.md

 You shouldn't.
 Let's us coin the well-know "use it under your own risk".

-Beta is for testing purposes and to iterate the system design based on user feedback.
-To detect system compatibility issues inherent of a system which run on-premises.
-We will help our beta users when encountering issues, but we won't be able to include support for beta issues affecting production systems.
+Chevereto V4 beta is for testing purposes and to iterate the system design based on user feedback.
+It will take a while to get V4 beta usable as our focus at this stage is to detect system compatibility issues inherent of a system which run on-premises.
+We will help our beta users when encountering issues, but we won't include support for beta issues affecting production systems.

 ## How can I access to it?